Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The period’s emphasis on individual potential and self-realization also had ramifications in educational philosophy, encouraging personalized instruction and recognizing that students had individual learning needs.

-As mentioned, the invention of the printing press by Johannes Gutenberg played a pivotal role in reshaping education.
+As mentioned, Johannes Gutenberg’s invention of the printing press was pivotal in reshaping education.

 With books becoming more accessible and affordable, knowledge was democratized.